ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 Note the `AppDelegate.swift` file is located in a staged area and a not staged area.
 This is possible because we select only one hunk of the changes and add it to the stage.
 So, if we do this commit, only the staged changes will be committed.

-I know, I can hear you right now telling me that this is easier to make using a Git GUI tool.
+I know.
+I can hear you now telling me that this is easier to make using a Git GUI tool.
 Ok, you are right, but this is what the Git GUI tool will do under the hood.
-But if you prefer or have only the command line, you will know how to do this.
+But if you prefer or have only the command line, you will know how to add files to the staging area.
 This was a small sample of how to use this option.
-There are more possibilities and I encourage you to explore them.
+There are more possibilities, and I encourage you to explore them.

-Let's check another way to do this using a more powerful command - but more difficult too.
+Let's explore an alternative approach, leveraging a more robust command.

 ### Staging using interactive mode
-The interactive mode is more powerful them the previous command because it provides us more granular control over staging.
-I have added a new file to the project and I will show you the `git status`.
+The interactive mode is more powerful because it provides a more granular control over staging.
+I have added a new file to the project, and now I show you the `git status`.

 {%- highlight bash -%}
 git status